A Chirality-Based Quantum Leap: Engineered Chiral Materials

-For these three noble metals systematic experiments on CISS were performed for adsorbed monolayers of enantiopure hepta-helicene.\cite{Kettner2018} For linearly polarized excitation light which produces unpolarized photoelectrons in the substrate, M-helicene yields on Cu(332) a spin polarization of $P=-6.7\%$, on Ag(110) one of $P=-9.0\%$, and for Au(111) of $P=-8.0\%$, see \textbf{Fig.~\ref{FigHelicenes}} center (blue) histograms.
-Circularly polarized excitation, which already produces polarized photoelectrons in Au and to a limited extend also in Ag substrates, results in the generation of an additional spin polarization.
-This is in particular noticeable for Au(111).
-There, clockwise (cw) circularly polarized light (upper green histograms) yields a total spin polarization of $P=-35\%$ for M-[7]-helicene, while counter clockwise (ccw) polarized light (lower red histograms) produces only $P=-22\%$.
-For P-helicene the sign of the spin polarization switches, and also the action of cw and ccw polarized light on the total spin polarization is reversed.\cite{Kettner2018}
+For these three noble metals, Au, Cu and Ag, systematic CISS experiments were performed for adsorbed monolayers of enantiopure hepta-helicene.\cite{Kettner2018} For linearly polarized exciting light that produces unpolarized photoelectrons in the substrate, M-helicene yields a spin polarization of $P=-6.7\%$ on Cu(332), $P=-9.0\%$ on Ag(110), and $P=-8.0\%$ for Au(111) (see \textbf{Fig.~\ref{FigHelicenes}} center (blue) histograms).
+Circularly polarized excitation that already produces polarized photoelectrons in Au and, to a limited extent, also in Ag substrates, generates additional spin polarization.
+This effect is particularly noticeable for Au(111).
+There, clockwise (cw) circularly polarized light (upper green histograms) yields a total spin polarization of $P=-35\%$ for M-[7]-helicene, while counterclockwise (ccw) polarized light (lower red histograms) produces $P=-22\%$.
+For P-helicene, the sign of the spin polarization switches, and the action of cw- and ccw-polarized light on the total spin polarization is also reversed.\cite{Kettner2018}

-Earlier it was already shown that the CISS effect occurred for bacteriorhodopsin adsorbed on aluminum oxide\cite{Mishra2013} and for DNA bound to Si(111),\cite{Kettner2016} both lacking significant spin-orbit coupling.
-The action of the helical organic molecules on CISS is thus independent of the substrate, however, an initial spin orientation may be beneficial in reaching high spin polarization.
-It is thus a promising result that neither heavy substrate elements nor magnetic substrates are required to generate spin polarized electrons from helical organic molecules.
-This lifts possible restrictions in designing spintronic elements, as gralizes the application of CISS into (electro-)chemistry\cite{Ghosh2019} and to bio systems.\cite{Mishra2013}
+It was shown that the CISS effect occurrs for bacteriorhodopsin adsorbed on aluminum oxide\cite{Mishra2013} and for DNA bound to Si(111);\cite{Kettner2016} both systems lack significant SO coupling.
+The influence of the helical organic molecules on CISS is thus independent of the substrate.
+However, an initial spin orientation may contribute to reaching high spin polarization.
+It is thus promising that neither heavy substrate elements nor magnetic substrates are required to generate spin-polarized electrons from helical organic molecules.
+These results lift possible restrictions in designing spintronic elements, as well as motivates the application of CISS in (electro-)chemistry\cite{Ghosh2019} and to biological systems.\cite{Mishra2013}